 Offences relating to Cultural Property

-The work is being carried out in close collaboration with various international organisations, including UNIDROIT, UNESCO, UNODC and the European Union.
+The work to prepare the Convention was carried out in close collaboration with various international organisations, including UNIDROIT, UNESCO, UNODC and the European Union.

 At the 6th Council of Europe Conference of Ministers responsible for Cultural Heritage held in 2015 in Namur, Ministers condemned ‘the deliberate destruction of cultural heritage and the illicit trafficking of cultural property’ and decided to ‘reinforce European cooperation’ in this field, leading to a Committee of Ministers' decision to draft a new Convention.

-The new Convention is being drawn up under the authority of the European Committee on Crime Problems and its specialised group working on offences relating to cultural property (PC-IBC).
-The CDCPP is also involved in the work.
+The new Convention was drawn up under the authority of the European Committee on Crime Problems and its specialised group working on offences relating to cultural property (PC-IBC).
+The CDCPP was also involved in the work.

-The criminal law provisions contained in the draft Convention cover:
+The criminal law provisions contained in the Convention cover: